smoothsec/dev/afpacket/README.md

 AF_MANAGE_IFACE - The interface to manage the IPS, default is eth2

 - This section may require to edit when setting up Standard and Distributed (Console & Sensor)

-AF_SENSOR_IP - The sensor IP address, which is also the IP address of AF_MANAGE_IFACE
+AF_SENSOR_IP - The sensor IP address, which is also the IP address of AF_MANAGE_IFACE and Console IP address

 AF_GATEWAY - The gateway of the AF_SENSOR_IP (or AF_MANAGE_IFACE) network